 How can I tell if a toilet is all gender?

 While unisex toilets are marked with male and female symbols, all gender toilets include an additional symbol that recognises gender diversity.
-At USC, the signs are also clearly marked with the words 'All Gender'.
+At UniSC, the signs are also clearly marked with the words 'All Gender'.

 Where to find all gender bathrooms on campus